martid1703/Unity3D-TurnBasedCombat/README.md

 ## Known issues:
 * Sounds for unit animations do not work well with spine animation events.
 May be because animations events are incorrect.
 This is why there's no sound for miner unit movement, and attack/damage sounds are called manually from controller.
+*  There's no proper run animation for miner unit in spine asset, so it uses some other animation instead.